sshchicago/website2014/source/about/index.markdown

 Mission Statement
 -----------------

-The Southside Hackerspace strives to be an open, safe space for all people to come together and create interesting things.
+The Hackerspace’s mission is to establish a community space in which members can collaborate and share knowledge (with each other and the broader community) and to foster an independent network for innovative thinking and creative endeavors.

 Finding Us
 ----------